photo: Sirah Bah (far left), 2015 recipient of the Alumni Association

 American University values the legacy of an AU education, passed down from generation to generation.
 In 1981, the Alumni Association Scholarship was created to support legacy students, who have a mother, father, or grandparent with a degree from AU.

-This $5,000 per-year scholarship is currently awarded every other year to a freshman legacy student who has attained a minimum 3.5 cumulative high school grade average and has submitted a 500-word essay describing how their parent's or grandparent’s student experience influenced their own decision to attend AU.
+This $5,000 per-year scholarship is currently awarded every year to a freshman legacy student who has attained a minimum 3.5 cumulative high school grade average and has submitted a 500-word essay describing how their parent's or grandparent’s student experience influenced their own decision to attend AU.

 The scholarship is renewable for up to four years.
 Scholarship recipients are selected based on academic records, involvement in leadership and community service activities, and demonstrated financial need.